good-ware/js-task-queue/README.md

 This lightweight, single-dependency (Joi) queue class limits the number of tasks that can execute at a time.
 The primary purpose of this queue is to limit the usage of resources such as memory and database connections.

-Tasks are queued via async push().
-This method accepts a function that starts a task and optionally returns a Promise.
+Although several packages address this use case, this package is apparently unique in that it that allows tasks to be queued post-instantiation without using generators.

+Tasks are queued via the asynchronous method push().
+This method accepts a function that starts a task.
 Tasks are removed from the queue when they finish.
-When the queue's maximum size has been reached, push() waits for a a task to complete.
+When the queue's maximum size has been reached, push() waits for a task to complete.
 The provided function is called only when the queue has an available slot. push() returns an object with a 'promise' property.
 This property is set to the return value of the provided function if it returns a Promise;
-otherwise, it's a new Promise that resolves to the outcome of the function (either an exception or a value).
-See the example below.
+otherwise, it is assigned a new Promise that resolves to the outcome of the function (either an exception or a value).

-Although several packages address this use case, this class is apparently the only one that allows tasks to be queued post-instantiation without using generators.
+Refer to the example below.

 # Example